-Generally Taylor Meadows is not a destination, but part of a circle route.
+Generally Taylor Meadows is not a destination on its own, but part of a circle route.
 For example, trailhead to Taylor Meadows, Taylor Meadows to Black Tusk or Panorama Ridge, then return via Garibaldi Lake.
-This makes for a long hike at 30k, which is why tenting at this perfectly beautiful, and perfectly located Taylor Meadows Campsite, is a great idea.
+This makes for a long hike at 30 kilometres(19 miles), which is why tenting at this perfectly beautiful, and perfectly located Taylor Meadows campsite, is a great idea.

-The Helm Creek Campground is smaller than the others at 9 campsites, however it is in a beautiful setting on the quiet side of Black Tusk, though 1.5 hours away from the approaches to Black Tusk.
+The Helm Creek Campground across the valley from Taylor Meadows is smaller at 9 campsites, however it is in a beautiful setting on the quiet side of Black Tusk, though 1.5 hours away from the approaches to Black Tusk.
 Helm Creek is another beautiful campground.
 Most of the 9 campsites are next to the beautiful Helm Creek.
 The main draw of this campsite is that it is on the quieter side of this area and can be approached from Cheakamus Lake.

-The trails through Garibaldi Park are in such a vast area that suitable places far into the wilderness away from anyone, to put up a tent are limitless.
-People bivy on top of Black Tusk, put up a tent on the far slopes of Panorama Ridge, or tent in any number of other places.
-Being located in British Columbia means that you are never far from a creek, river or lake wherever you hike in Garibaldi Park.
+The trails through Garibaldi Provincial Park are in such a vast area that suitable places far into the wilderness away from anyone, to put up a tent are limitless.
+People bivouac on top of Black Tusk, put up a tent on the far slopes of Panorama Ridge, or tent in any number of other places.
+Being located in British Columbia means that you are never far from a creek, river or lake wherever you hike in .